Know Granite Worktops Prices, Reviews, Pros and Cons

 Different people have different opinions, but on an overall level, most agree on their granite worktops reviews.
 Considering all its strengths and weaknesses, it comes out as a successful product.

 It is a product that can make your kitchen look gorgeous with the right combination of colours and it is available in many unique ones.
-Since it occurs naturally and is affected by natural forces, each rock is different and on sling up the rock, each individual slab is also different from the other.
+Since it occurs naturally and is affected by natural forces, each rock is different and on sling up the rock, each slab is also different from the other.
 It is one of the most durable rocks and once installed in the kitchen, it can last a lifetime with a bit of care.
 The cost of a granite worktops is a little bit on the higher side if you want the premium range, but over the years of service it provides, it’s all worth it.

-Granite kitchen worktops qualities of being durable, heat resistant, scratch resistant and stain resistant make it ideal for use as a kitchen worktops.
+Granite kitchen worktops qualities of being durable, heat resistant, scratch resistant and stain resistant making it ideal for use as a kitchen worktops.
 To make it stain resistant and moisture resistant, it needs to go through the process of sealing, which need not be repeated for many years but is advisable to carry out at least once a year to keep the worktop good as new.

 If compared to quartz, which is the closest competitor to granite, quartz score on appearance, not to say that granite is a loser in any way.
 It’s just that quartz countertops are man-made and can be created with different colours and appearances.
 Both products are equally durable, but granite is more heat resistant while quartz does not need to be sealed to become stain resistant.
 Both the countertops are easy to maintain and can retain their look for years.